-Isaias nears Florida coast, is poised to affect entire Eastern Seaboard with heavy rain, strong winds
+Isaias poised to sock Eastern Seaboard with heavy rain, strong winds, after grazing Florida

 Virginia to Maine

-From the Virginia Beach to coastal Maine, tropical storm conditions are also possible from Isaias between late Monday and Wednesday from south to north.
+From Virginia Beach to coastal Maine, tropical storm conditions are possible from Isaias between late Monday and Wednesday from south to north.
 This may include very heavy rainfall, strong winds, dangerous surf and coastal flooding.

-Even areas well inland from the coast, including the Interstate 95 corridor all the way west to the southern and central Appalachians are forecast to receive two to five inches of rain with isolated amounts to 6 or 7 inches.
+Even areas well inland from the coast, including the Interstate 95 corridor all the way west to the southern and central Appalachians, are forecast to receive two to six inches of rain, with isolated amounts up to six to eight inches.

 The extremely humid air transported north by Isaias will also interact with a cold front preceding an approaching dip in the jet stream.
 That will help to focus the rainfall and will probably cause at least isolated flooding issues, particularly in the Mid-Atlantic and along the Appalachians.